London in 1901 - the End of the Victorian Era

 Here is a picture of a Flower Boy, one of the many thousands of children that earned a hard living by selling in London - young boys from poor families, or orphans might sell newspapers, or flowers trying to earn enough to get by.
 Their lives were very different from those of the gentlemen that frequented the exclusive clubs on Pall Mall.
 Their worlds that they lived in were so different that they might as well have been living in different cities.

-Edwardian Era Life - A Documentary by Thomas Edison
+Edwardian Era Life

 A Farewell to London